CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

       million over the next five years in implementing the core initiatives outlined in Go Boston 2030:</p>
         <ul>
-          <li>streets that are safer for all users of our roads and sidewalks,
+          <li>Streets that are safer for all users of our roads and sidewalks,
           particularly pedestrians and cyclists;</li>
-          <li>travel that is more reliable and predictable; and</li>
+          <li>Travel that is more reliable and predictable; and</li>
-          <li>quality transportation choices that improve access to interconnect our
+          <li>Quality transportation choices that improve access to interconnect our
           neighborhoods for all modes of travel.</li>
         </ul>
   - col: >